By Pete Flood, founder of Folding Boat Co.

 The streams where these salmon are heading are often also inhabited by some very nice Dolly Varden and other trout that can be caught as they face up stream and wait for salmon eggs to pass by.

-On one trip we paddled and hiked with K-PAKs into the wilderness on Admiralty Island to the Seymour Canal Cabin.
+On one trip we paddled and hiked with our K-PAK folding boats into the wilderness on Admiralty Island to the Seymour Canal Cabin.
 It is a primitive Alaska Parks and Rec public use cabin that can be rented fairly inexpensively by the night.
 Many of the State’s public use cabins are in beautiful remote areas near water that holds fish.
-Getting there with your own boat is maybe unusual but adds immensely to the amount of fun.
+Getting there with your own boat is maybe unusual, but adds immensely to the amount of fun.
 Access to most of these cabins is via float plane or boat.
-On one trip we paddled kayaks from Juneau and then used a rail mounted tram cart to transport our gear from one body of water to another.
+On one trip we paddled our portable kayaks from Juneau and then used a rail mounted tram cart to transport our gear from one body of water to another.